-I am an new writer who enjoys expressing my thoughts through poetry, travel and well being tips
+I am a content writer who enjoys expressing my thoughts through poetry, travel and well-being tips.

 Everyone even now has a unique path and set of challenges they are dealing with, some more so than others.
 But in the biggest picture amidst this global pandemic, we are truly all in this together.